 Ways to live frugally (the easiest and most important ways)

-Here are the proven ways to live a frugal life and still have the best life you could ever dream of.
+Here are the proven ways to execute a frugal living lifestyle and still have the best life you could ever dream of.

 1. Let others pay for your bills